MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-dialog-manage-conversation-flow.md

 **dialogs/user_profile_dialog.py**

-Below is an example validator code for the `age_prompt_validator` method definition. `prompt_context.recognized.value` contains the parsed value, which is an integer here for the number prompt. `prompt_context.recognized.succeeded` indicates whether the prompt was able to parse the user's input or not.
+Below is a validator code example for the `age_prompt_validator` method definition. `prompt_context.recognized.value` contains the parsed value, which is an integer here for the number prompt. `prompt_context.recognized.succeeded` indicates whether the prompt was able to parse the user's input or not.
 The validator should return false to indicate that the value was not accepted and the prompt dialog should reprompt the user; otherwise, return true to accept the input and return from the prompt dialog.
 Note that you can change the value in the validator per your scenario.

 [!code-python[prompt validator method](~/../botbuilder-samples/samples/python/05.multi-turn-prompt/dialogs/user_profile_dialog.py?range=207-212)]